Joint Faculty of Intensive Care Medicine

 ICM Trainees are required to attend the following mandatory courses:

-The following hospitals are approved for training in Intensive Care Medicine:
+The following hospitals are recognised for training in intensive care medicine:

-(*Hospitals recognised for both year 1 and year 2 ICM training)
+*Hospitals recognised for both Year 1 and Year 2 training.

 The Board of the Joint Faculty of the Intensive Care Medicine 2022 is constituted as follows: